How to Grow Plants Successfully Using Hydroponics

-Okay, that all sounds cool, but where do I start looking for materials to grow my plants?
+Okay, hydroponics sounds cool, but where do I start looking for a hydroponics store near me and materials?

 So can you tell me more about the different hydroponics methods?